Paus family: Hans and Peder Povelsson Paus and their descendants

 Hans Povelsson Paus (1587–1648) was born in Oslo and entered the University of Copenhagen as a student under the name Johannes Paulli Asloensis (Asloensis meaning Oslo) around 1607–08.
 He earned the bachelor's degree in 1616, and shortly after became a chaplain at Oslo Cathedral.
 In 1622, he succeeded his presumed stepfather Anders Augustinusen as parish priest in Fredrikstad.
-He had a limited number of descendants, including his sons, Magister Povel Hansson Paus (1620–1658), parish priest in Lier, Bragernes and Strømsø, and Anders Hansson Paus (1622–1689), parish priest in Jevnaker.
+He had a limited number of descendants, including his sons, Magister Povel Hansson Paus (1620–1658), parish priest in Lier, Bragernes, and Strømsø, and Anders Hansson Paus (1622–1689), parish priest in Jevnaker.

 Hans' younger brother Peder Povelsson Paus (1590–1653) was born in Oslo and entered the University of Copenhagen as a student under the name Petrus Paulli Asloensis.
-Following his studies, he served as headmaster of Skien Latin School around 1617, as parish priest in Vinje and as parish priest in Kviteseid and provost of Upper Telemark from 1633.
+Following his studies, he served as headmaster of Skien Latin School around 1617, as parish priest in Vinje Church and as parish priest at Kviteseid Church and provost of Øvre Telemark prosti from 1633.
 He was married to Johanne Madsdatter.
 The tradition of Peder's great physical powers have been handed down in Kviteseid until the modern age.
-Peder was buried under the choir floor in Kviteseid Old Church, where his son Povel placed a beautiful poem in Latin in memory of his father.
+Peder was buried under the choir floor in the Old Kviteseid Church, where his son Povel placed a beautiful poem in Latin in memory of his father.

-Peder's son Povel Pedersson Paus (1625–1682) was parish priest in Hjartdal and married to Ingrid Corneliusdatter Trinepol (1632–1694), a daughter of timber merchant Cornelius Jansen Trinepol (1611–1678) and a member of the wealthy patriciate of Skien who was notably descended from Jørgen von Ansbach.
+Peder's son Povel Pedersson Paus (1625–1682) was parish priest in Hjartdal Church and married to Ingrid Corneliusdatter Trinepol (1632–1694), a daughter of timber merchant Cornelius Jansen Trinepol (1611–1678) and a member of the wealthy patriciate of Skien who was notably descended from Jørgen von Ansbach.
 Povel Pedersson Paus was among the 87 representatives of the Norwegian clerical estate who signed the 1661 Sovereignty Act, Denmark-Norway's new constitution which introduced absolute and hereditary monarchy.
 Magnus Brostrup Landstad describes Povel Pedersson Paus as a learned and pious priest who held on to Catholic customs in post-Reformation Norway.
 Well versed in Latin, he wrote a Latin poem about his father and personally educated his children.
-Among his ten children were parish priest in Kviteseid Hans Paus (1656–1715) and district judge in Upper Telemark Cornelius Paus (1662–1723), from which two living main lines of the family are descended.
+Among his ten children were parish priest at the Old Kviteseid Church Hans Paus (1656–1715) and district judge in Upper Telemark Cornelius Paus (1662–1723), from which two living main lines of the family are descended.
 During the 17th and 18th centuries, the office of district judge of Upper Telemark was effectively hereditary in the family for 106 consecutive years and four generations.